danthegoodman1/RaftHouse/README.md

 _"What about the `insert_quorum` setting?"_

 This requires all nodes to be online.
 Not acceptable because it's not required for consistency.
+What's the point of replicas if you can't insert when they are all alive?
+In the use cases we're building, we're only selecting during recovery, but inserting all the time, which is the opposite pattern this setting is optimized for.

 ## Known Limitations